xmartlabs/xmartlabs.github.io/_posts/2020-04-22-powerful-animations-in-RN.md

 So if we apply this in a simple example this is how it looks.

-> This is a simple example to show the complexity of the `Reanimated API`, explaining the inner details of how this work is out of the scope of this blogpost.
-Please visit specific reanimated documentation if needed.

 ```javascript
     import React, { useState } from "react";